asii-mov/x-block/README.md

 # X-Block

-X-Block is a browser extension that helps you filter content on X (formerly Twitter) by blocking users from lists.
+X-Block is a browser extension that helps you by blocking users from lists.
 It allows you to paste in X list URLs and automatically blocks everyone in that list, helping you avoid scammers and unwanted content.

 ![X-Block Demo](demo.gif)